-Charlton Animal Control is holding a Rabies and Microchipping Clinic on Saturday, April 8, 2017 from 1:00 PM – 3:00 PM at the Charlton Municipal Animal Shelter, 15 Old Town Road, Charlton.
-This clinic is being sponsored by Friends of Charlton Animal Shelter (FOCAS).
-Rabies vaccinations are $12 each.
-Distemper vaccinations are $12 each.
+A Rabies and Microchipping Clinic will be held yearly at the Charlton Municipal Animal Shelter, 15 Old Town Road, Charlton, MA.
+Rabies vaccinations are $5 each.
+Distemper vaccinations are $5 each.
 Micro-chips are $20 each.
 NO checks or credit/debit cards accepted.
 Dogs MUST be on leash and cats MUST be in carriers.
 Please bring previous rabies certificate to determine if you are eligible for a 3 year rabies vaccination.
 State law requires that all dogs and cats over 6 months of age have a valid rabies vaccination.
-Questions?
+Please check the calendar annually for the clinic date (around March/April) Questions?
 Call Charlton Animal Control at 508-248-2266.

 Barn Inspections are conducted October through December each year.
 Barn inspections are designed to:

-2. be sure that all of the animals appear to be in good health and free from disease;
+- Be sure that all of the animals appear to be in good health and free from disease

-3. observe animal housing and ensure ample food and water are supplied.
+- Observe animal housing and ensure ample food and water are supplied

-This registration is to assist the Animal Inspector with keeping records of all farm animals in town.
+This registration is to assist the Animal Inspector in keeping records of all farm animals in town.
 It will also enable the Animal Inspector to contact the owner in the event of an emergency.
-It is a one page form that asks for little but very helpful information.
+It is a one-page form that asks for little but very helpful information.
 There is no fee for this registration.